doriandevtech/FindYourPlaceApp/README.md

 ## At what stage is the project right now ?

-Yhe app is finally done 🥳.
+The app is finally done 🥳.
 You can now search for restaurants, hotels and attractions all around the world 🌍